latest nhpb_banner 1__compressed

 National Church Residences housing programs.

-The charity and its locations work to offer clients safe, affordable, and stable permanent housing.
+The charity and its locations work to offer clients safe, affordable, and stable transitional apartments eventually leading to permanent housing.
 It is combined with case management and other support.
 The goal is to help people gain stability and become strong, contributing members of their local communities.

 Not only will the formerly homeless get a place to live, but the National Church Residences charity also promotes self-sufficiency.
 This includes financial, emotional, physical, and mental stability.
 Staff from the housing sites and apartments will refer residents to local assistance programs, non-profits, and government benefits.
 This can include everything from SNAP food stamps applications to SSDI disability programs.

-They take a Housing First approach.
-Therefore both supportive services are offered along with safe, affordable housing to individuals.
-The goal is to meet each individual or families unique needs.
+National Church Residences has a Housing First approach.
+Therefore both supportive services are offered along with safe, affordable housing or apartment communities to individuals.
+Housing first may bypass a homeless shelter in partnership with HUD.
+The goal of National Church Residences is to meet each individual or families unique needs ASAP.
 Some components of this includes the following.
+Or learn more on HUD Housing First.

 • Job placement and education - National Church Residences coordinates work skills, volunteer services, venereal case management, life skills and job training.